ovsp/STM8uLoader/README.md

 The bootloader code is located in the memory area OPTION Bytes (52 bytes + 1 reserve) and FLASH memory (18-20 bytes).

-Code for STM8 in folder
+Code for STM8 in folder:

     boot_uC_rev14

+or in folder:

     boot_uC_rev25

-Code for PC in folder
+Code for PC in folder:

     boot_PC